blackbullion/currencycloud-php/README.md

 ### Supported PHP version
-This library aims to support and is tested against PHP 7.1 and greater.
+This library aims to support and is tested against PHP 7.4.

 ## Installation
 The recommended way to install Currencycloud SDK is through